Building Bridges to C++

 5.1 Using Rust from C++

-Consider using the discovery, intelligence and coverage facets to model a toolchain where Rust declarations can be used from directly C++ without bridge code:
+Consider extending language coverage and accessing cross-language intelligence to model a toolchain where Rust declarations can be used directly from C++ without bridge code.
+Let’s walk through a scenario.

-1. Discovery: A C++ file imports a Rust module into a C++ namespace.
+1. Intelligence: A C++ file imports a Rust module into a C++ namespace.
 The Rust language server parses the module code and returns metadata of all parsed declarations.
 Rust has a different layout scheme than C++, and only structs marked with #[repr(C)] are guaranteed compatible with C layout.
-Therefore, struct layout is part of the discovery data.
+Since we want to support all Rust types, struct and enum layouts are part of the discovery data provided by the language server.

 2. Coverage: The C++ frontend injects these declarations into the requested namespace, making them available for qualified lookup.
 Name lookup is natively supported by C++ and doesn’t require use of a language server.